Information for FF Award Holders

 Who makes the travel arrangements for the Fernandes Fellow?

 The hosting Department (Departmental Administrator / Secretary) books flights and transfers, as they are able to liaise more directly with the nominator and Fellow and know of the requirements that will best suit the fellowship arrangements, using the University’s approved suppliers and in accordance with FinRegs.
-The costs will be coded to the internal order code notified by the IAS.
+The costs will be coded to the cost code notified by the IAS.

 Can 1st or business class be used?